Local MP visits inspirational Abbey Wood members

 A big well done to all our Succeed in Secondary members for getting behind such an important topic – and impressing Teresa Pearce MP with their presentation skills!

-If your child is getting ready to start secondary school, check out our Succeed in Secondary course to see how it could help them to feel confident and excited for next steps!
+If your child is getting ready to start secondary school, check out our Succeed in Secondary course to see how it could help them to feel confident and excited for the next steps!

 Discover more interesting posts from our blog